The Max Planck Institute of Neurobiology

 These are only some of the questions occupying the scientists at our institute.
 Since their research takes them to the very boundaries of human knowledge, such questions are studied not on human beings, but by employing computer simulations, cell cultures and animal models instead.

-Researchers at the MPIN are currently pursuing the following questions:
+Researchers at the MPIN are pursuing, among others, the following questions:

 - How do neuronal networks generate animal behavior?